Houdini 21.0 Nodes APEX nodes

 The transformation represented by the TransformObject can be constructed in a number of different ways:

-The transformation order (the order in which to apply the translation, rotation, and scale operations), can be set with the xord port.
+The transformation order (the order to apply the translation, rotation, and scale operations) can be set with the xord port.

 Transformation Order

-The rotation order (the order in which the rotations are applied about the X, Y, and Z axes) can be set with the rord port.
+The rotation order (the order that the rotations are applied about the X, Y, and Z axes) can be set with the rord port.

 Rotation Order